I watched 8 video interviews, gathered over 140 qualitative data points, and used affinity mapping on Figjam to draw key insights.

-Womxn need an affordable and safe place to find and list short term stays, from spare bedrooms to their living room couch.
+Womxn need an affordable and safe place to find and list short term stays or home swap, from a couch in their living room to home swapping.
 Airbnb and Couchsurfing have left their needs unmet when it comes to safety and affordability.
-Instead, womxn are using a combination of Facebook groups and social media networking to accomplish their goals, which provide a clunky, time-consuming, and unmonitizable experience.

-Design the user experience for the host, including research, development, wireframing, prototyping, and testing.
+Design the host's experience for creating a listing, including research, development, wireframing, prototyping, and testing.

 Set up the design infrastructure by building a design system and component library that can be adapted to future products.

 HerHost is a web app where hosts and travelers will be able to connect for safe homesharing.

 Travelers can easily find safe and affordable accommodations.